Elections in the United States: Voting

-A number of voting methods are used within the various jurisdictions in the United States, the most common of which is the first-past-the-post system, where the highest-polling candidate wins the election.
-Under this system, a candidate who achieves a plurality (that is, the most) of vote wins.
-The State of Georgia uses a two-round system, where if no candidate receives a majority of votes, then there is a runoff between the two highest polling candidates.

-Since 2002, several cities have adopted instant-runoff voting.
-Voters rank the candidates in order of preference rather than voting for a single candidate.
-Under this system, if no candidate achieves more than half of votes cast, then the lowest polling candidate is eliminated, and their votes are distributed to the next preferred candidates.
-This process continues until one candidate achieves more than half the votes.
-In 2016, Maine became the first state to adopt instant-runoff voting (known in the state as ranked-choice voting) statewide for its elections, although due to state constitutional provisions, the system is only used for federal elections and state primaries.

 Eligibility

 The eligibility of an individual for voting is set out in the constitution and also regulated at state level.
 The constitution states that suffrage cannot be denied on grounds of race or color, sex, or age for citizens eighteen years or older.
 Beyond these basic qualifications, it is the responsibility of state legislatures to regulate voter eligibility.
 Some states ban convicted criminals, especially felons, from voting for a fixed period of time or indefinitely.
 The number of American adults who are currently or permanently ineligible to vote due to felony convictions is estimated to be 5.3 million.
 Some states also have legacy constitutional statements barring those legally declared incompetent from voting; such references are generally considered obsolete and are being considered for review or removal where they appear.

 About 4.3 million American citizens that reside in Washington, D.C., Puerto Rico and other U.S. territories do not have the same level of federal representation as those that reside in the 50 U.S. states.
 These areas only have non-voting members in the U.S. House of Representatives and no representation in the U.S. Senate.
 Citizens in the U.S. territories are also not represented in the Electoral College and therefore cannot vote for the president.
 Those in Washington, D.C. are permitted to vote for the president because of the Twenty-third Amendment.